• Skip to primary navigation

 Continue stirring until the gingersnap gravy begins to simmer and thicken.
 If it seems too thick, add a little more water or some beef broth.
 If it seems too thin, add some more gingersnap crumbs.

-Serve sliced sauerbraten with warm gravy.
+Serve sliced sauerbraten with warm gingersnap gravy on the side.

 Sauerbraten plated with kartoffelsalat, rotkohl, and spaetzle; Oktoberfest.